Auto Mag Pistol

 The .44 Auto Mag pistol (AMP) is a large caliber semi-automatic pistol.
 It was designed between 1966 and 1971 by the Auto Mag Corporation to make a semi-automatic pistol chambered in .44 AMP.

-The pistol's reputation and looks have made it popular in cinema and novels and several versions are listed as "Curios and Relics" by the ATF.
+The pistol's reputation and looks have made it popular in cinema and novels.
+Several versions are listed as "Curios and Relics" by the ATF.

 Function

 The short-recoil operated Auto Mag pistol featured a rotary bolt with six locking lugs located at the front similar to the M16/AR-15 rifle.
 The Auto Mag is a modest weight pistol designed to give handgun owners .44 Magnum power in a semi-automatic pistol.
 The .44 Auto Mag was designed to shoot .429-inch, 240-grain bullets at about the same velocity as the .44 Magnum revolver.